-- 6. Much of the change requires internal reforms such as breaking down institutional silos, increasing knowledge sharing, improving the deployment of human resources, and strengthening the WBG's financial base.
-Key issues are fostering better collaboration among WBG institutions and placing greater emphasis on leveraging the private sector to provide solutions to development problems.
-However focusing on the twin goals also calls for the WBG to rethink how it engages with countries.
+- 6. Much of the change requires internal reforms such as breaking down institutional silos, increasing knowledge sharing, improving the deployment of human resources and strengthening the WBG's financial base.
+A key issue is fostering better collaboration among WBG institutions as well as a greater emphasis on leveraging the private sector to provide solutions to development problems.
+However focusing on the twin goals also calls for the WBG to re-think how it engages with countries.
 WBG programs must be more adaptive and responsive to changing country circumstances.
-They must reduce the time it takes to draw on worldwide experience and provide proven solutions adapted to local conditions.
+They must reduce the time it takes for them to draw on world-wide experience and provide proven solutions adapted to local conditions.
 The WBG must also improve its engagement with citizens and various stakeholders to develop solutions that benefit the poor and are appropriate for the country context. - 7.
-Drawing on decades of experience of what does and does not work, the WBG is embracing a development solutions culture.
+Based upon decades of experience of what does and does not work, the WBG is embracing a development solutions culture.
 This means moving from a focus on individual projects to an emphasis on customized solutions.
 WBG programs will integrate both knowledge and financial services to provide support to broad development challenges.
-The WBG will increasingly emphasize engagements that have the potential to make a significant development impact and to improve the lives of the poor and disadvantaged.
-It will support engagements with measurable results that can be replicated across sectors and regions.
-WBG programs will be selective and will concentrate their limited resources on those engagements that are likely to produce far-reaching impact on poverty and help countries move to a higher, more sustainable development path. - 8.
+The WBG will increasingly emphasize engagements that have the potential for significant development impact and to improve the lives of the poor and disadvantaged.
+The WBG will support engagements with measurable results that can be replicated across sectors and regions.
+WBG programs will be selective and concentrate their limited resources on those engagements that are likely to produce far-reaching impact on poverty and help countries move to a higher, more sustainable development path. - 8.
 Such ambitious engagements will involve taking risk.
-As the WBG shifts to a solutions culture, it will increase its focus on development results and establish tolerances for taking smart risks while preserving its stringent fiduciary and integrity norms and its environmental and social safeguards. - 9.
+As it shifts to a solutions culture, the WBG will increase the focus on development results and establish tolerances for taking smart risks while preserving its stringent fiduciary and integrity norms and its environmental and social safeguards. - 9.
 The WBG's new strategic direction requires a new approach to country engagement.
-This approach is centered on the Country Partnership Framework (CPF), which replaces the current CAS process but builds on its best elements.
-CPFs will be underpinned by evidenced-based analysis, which will help WBG programs selectively address areas that have the most impact in supporting countries' efforts to achieve the twin goals.
-The new approach will increase the WBG's development effectiveness by improving the results focus and more closely integrating the efforts of all WBG institutions to help countries achieve significant development impact.
-It will also involve a more proactive approach to risk management.
-The new approach is explained in more detail in sections III and IV. - 10.
-WBG Management is developing a full program of training and outreach to ensure that all WBG teams understand the new approach and can implement it.
-However, no new directives, procedures, guidance, or training alone can ensure success.
-Successful implementation requires a change in the WBG's culture to emphasize setting clear objectives, focusing on results, and working across boundaries both within and outside of the WBG.
-It also requires accepting that if a WBG country program is to have significant development impact, it cannot "do everything" but must selectively engage on the most important areas.
+This approach is centered on the Country Partnership Framework (CPF), which replaces the current CAS process.
+It builds on the best elements of the CAS process.
+CPFs will be underpinned by evidence-based analysis that will help WBG programs selectively address areas that have the most impact in supporting countries achieve the twin goals.
+The new approach will increase the development effectiveness of the WBG by improving the results focus and more closely integrating the efforts of all WBG institutions to help countries achieve significant developmental impact.
+It also takes a more proactive approach to risk management.
+The new approach is explained in more detail in following sections. - 10.
+WBG Management is developing a full program of training and outreach to ensure that WBG teams understand the new approach and can implement it.
+However no new directive, procedures, guidance or training alone can ensure success.
+Successful implementation requires a change in the culture of WBG to emphasize setting objectives, focusing on results and working across boundaries both within and outside of the WBG.
+It also requires an acceptance that if a WBG country program is to have significant development impact, it cannot "do everything" but must selectively engage on the most important areas.

-B. Challenges with Country Assistance Strategies
+B. Challenges with Country Assistance Strategies (CASs)